Shenmue-Mods/Knowledgebase/Shenmue_I/Notebook_Hacking.md

 # Notebook Hacking

-This page will show you how to edit the notebook in Shenmue I. This process is the same for all versions of S1 including the BETA 0.400.
+This page will show you how to edit the notebook in *Shenmue I*.
+This process is the same for all versions of *S1* including the *BETA 0.400*.

 Instructions: